JeffBship/hello-world/README.md

 - Changed ButtonContext.buttonState visibility to protected and removed redundant class variable ButtonAContext.buttonState.
 - Provided default functionality in ButtonContext methods and removed abstract designation.
 - Updated javadoc and readme to reflect these changes.

+**10/31/17 Update**
+Made changes per feedback:
+- Created source folder structure to reflect package structure.
+- Added Javadoc for all classes.
+- ButtonContext constructor changed to protected and to require an initial state.
+- ButtonContext methods changed to void, state changes are kept within ButtonContext.
+- Clarified instructions for state changes via button methods.
+Moved this guidance to the more generic ButtonState class description.
+- Updated Javadoc to include formatting per [Oracle styleguide](http://www.oracle.com/technetwork/articles/java/index-137868.html)